-Hemp Industry Daily’s parent company, Anne Holland Ventures Inc employs over 50 staff members across the United States and Canada.
-The company has been recognized as one of the fastest-growing businesses in the United States and is led by CEO Cassandra Farrington and Chris Walsh, vice president of editorial and strategic development.
+Hemp Industry Daily’s parent company, Anne Holland Ventures Inc., employs over 75 staff members across the United States and Canada.
+The company – which also runs Marijuana Business Daily – has been recognized as one of the fastest-growing businesses in the United States and is led by CEO Cassandra Farrington and Chris Walsh, vice president of editorial and strategic development.

 Cassandra Farrington heads up the cannabis industry leading daily news website Marijuana Business Daily and its family of content resources for the B2B cannabis marketplace, including the internationally recognized family of MJBizCon conferences.
 Previously a Vice President at Citi, she earned her MBA from the University of Texas, McCombs School of Business.
 MjBizDaily was co-founded by Cassandra and her business partner in 2011.
 It is now the most established ongoing business to business news organization serving the cannabis industry.

 Chris served as the founding editor of Marijuana Business Daily during the company’s launch in 2011, becoming the first journalist in the United States to focus exclusively on covering the business of cannabis.
 He now leads the company’s entire editorial and research team and oversees content-related strategic development initiatives.
 Chris has been quoted as one of America’s foremost cannabis industry analysts by dozens of media outlets, including Harvard Business Review, NPR, CNBC and the New York Times.
 He previously worked for more than a decade as a business reporter and editor at daily newspapers.